dispatchrun/wzprof/README.md

 # wzprof

-`wzprof`, pronounce "wa-zi-prof", is as pprof based profiler for WebAssembly built on top of Wazero.
+`wzprof`, pronounced as you think it should, is as pprof based profiler for WebAssembly built on top of Wazero.
 It gives you easy access to CPU and Memory profiles of your WASM modules.

 ## Motivation

 `pprof` is one of the favorite profiling tool of any Go developer.
 Many WASM runtimes out there allow to profile guest code via an external profiler, such as `perf`, but in many cases, you don't want to run an external profiler and you just want a quick and easy access to your WASM module profiles.

 `wzprof` currently implements two profilers, CPU and Memory, and works with any language compiled to WASM.
 Developers can use the classic `go tool pprof` or any `pprof` compatible tool to consume their profiles.

 ## Features